nuonco/nuon/services/api/README.md

 $ nuon-api-stage-request '{"user_id":"233", "org_id": "123"}' user.v1.UsersService/UpsertOrgMember
 ```

-The protobufs for all the API's endpoints can be found in [the protos repo](https://github.com/powertoolsdev/protos/tree/main/api) and in [buf.build](https://buf.build/nuon/apis).
+The protobufs for all the API's endpoints can be found in the `pkg/types` directory in the monorepo and in [buf.build](https://buf.build/nuon/apis).